+In 2009, Danny was awarded a Fulbright Senior Scholarship to teach at the awesome Georgetown University, Washington DC.
 He taught a course entitled Last Outpost of Empire?
 New Zealand, National Identity and Māori to 35 extremely able American students.

 You can read some of this published material directly on line by clicking on the respective image.
 Other material will be uploaded shortly.
 Our aim is to have everything ever published by Danny available here, directly on line.

 Erin has gone on to get a PhD in Māori history, graduating in 2013.
-Her thesis reframed notions of ‘Māori urban migration’ by presenting Māori as perennially nomadic, and given to migration, ever since the ancient times, up to the modern era.
+Her ground breaking thesis reframed notions of ‘Māori urban migration’ by presenting Māori as perennially nomadic, and given to migration, ever since the ancient times, up to the modern era.

+This website also features the awesome landscape photography of Bryn Thomas, formerly from Upper Hutt.
 Bryn’s main interest is photographing historic landscapes, especially those connected to the New Zealand Wars.
 To see examples of Bryn’s work, click here – Bryn’s Photos.